multiscale-catalysis-polimi/catalyticFoam/README.md

 2. Install OpenFOAM on WSL following the instructions available [here](https://openfoam.org/download/)
 3. Open a terminal and move to the desidered position of the catalyticFoam folder
 4. Type: `git clone https://github.com/multiscale-catalysis-polimi/catalyticFoam.git`
-5. Open the `mybashrc`, choose the version of OpenFOAM you are using (4.x = 40, 5.x = 50, 6.x = 60, 7.x = 70, 8.x = 80) and adjust the paths to the compulsory external libraries
+5. Open the `mybashrc` and adjust the paths to the compulsory external libraries
 6. Type: `source mybashrc`
 7. Type: `./Allwmake`